-According to Biden's campaign website, "Like the arts and music, vocational training can often engage students in school, encourage pride for creativity and making …" Biden wants to see the return of "shop classes" and other high school training that can lead to credentials.
+According to Biden's official website, "Like the arts and music, vocational training can often engage students in school, encourage pride for creativity and making …" Biden wants to see the return of "shop classes" and other high school training that can lead to credentials.

-He would also let Pell Grants be used for dual-enrollment programs, allowing high school students to take classes at community colleges and earn college credits or even a credential prior to graduating from high school.
+He will also let Pell Grants be used for dual-enrollment programs, allowing high school students to take classes at community colleges and earn college credits or even a credential prior to graduating from high school.

-Biden's education plan focuses on connecting students to additional educational pathways that lead to a diversity of career paths.
+The president-elect's education plan focuses on connecting students to additional educational pathways that lead to a diversity of career paths.
 Because most jobs require education beyond a high school diploma, he wants to see more options for students to pursue certificates, associate degrees, and bachelor's degrees.